mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 Human cognition is a constant dance between the two.
 Talking to a loved one is easy until the conversation topic is something sensitive.
 Writing a proof is hard until you discover the "trick" that could lead you to an answer.
 The two systems also interact in very strange ways.
 Ever had a eureka moment in the shower?
 Ever gotten a joke while driving, days after it was told?
 Problem-solving often means alternating between these two systems of thought.

 ### How machines "think"
-An analogous dichotomy can be applied to our approaches to artificial intelligence.
+An analogous dichotomy can be applied to artificial intelligence.

 Machine learning (broadly defined as using statistics to learn patterns from data) is system 1 thinking.
 It is the statistical "intuition" gained from gorging on mounds of data.
 It's easy to invalidate a lot of statistical approaches as memorisation (a lot of people will say LLMs are just a fancy autocomplete), but building the right statistical models is as difficult as building the right intuitions to solve problems.
 There has been a lot of ingenuity in this space over the last few decades.

-But it's not the entire story.
+But that's not the entire story.

-Large language models hallucinate because the sort of thinking they do is prone to being wrong when things are difficult.
-This is a feature, not a bug.

 Until the advent of deep learning in the early 2010s, artificial intelligence was dominated by systems that tried to recreate system 2 thinking.
 These are "slow" algorithms that take time to discover the "right" answer.
 Program synthesis is one such approach.
 It tries to search through the space of instructions until it discovers one that solves a specified problem.

-Synthesis approaches are hard to scale or expand.
-Again, this is a feature, not a bug.

 A growing number of researchers believe that getting to artificial general intelligence involves marrying the two approaches (what's now referred to as neuro-symbolic AI).
 There have been some promising achievements in the field recently:

-* DeepMind's Alpha geometry uses a combination of machine learning and symbolic methods to solve complex geometry problems ([Aleph0 has a really good video on this](https://www.youtube.com/watch?v=4NlrfOl0l8U)).
-* Open AI's o3 model, according to Francois Chollet, is [a form of deep learning guided program search](https://arcprize.org/blog/oai-o3-pub-breakthrough).
+DeepMind’s AlphaGeometry combines a learned model with a symbolic deduction engine and massive synthetic training data to tackle Olympiad-style geometry: in a Nature-reported benchmark of 30 problems drawn from IMO 2000–2022, it solved 25 within the time limit, approaching a human gold-medalist’s performance.
+Later, an upgraded AlphaGeometry 2 paired with AlphaProof (a reinforcement-learning formal prover) solved 4 of 6 problems from IMO 2024—silver-medal level.
+If you want a quick, approachable walkthrough of how this works, [Aleph0 has a really good video on this](https://www.youtube.com/watch?v=4NlrfOl0l8U).

+On the "reasoning LLM" front, OpenAI’s o3 pushed ARC-AGI scores sharply upward.
+François Chollet characterizes o3’s core as [a form of deep learning guided program search](https://arcprize.org/blog/oai-o3-pub-breakthrough): at test time the system explores and evaluates many candidate chains-of-thought—effectively short “programs” written in natural language—guided by a learned prior, and selects the best-scoring plan.
+Regardless of the exact internals, the result is stronger adaptation to novel tasks than earlier GPT-style models.

+Stepping back, these examples point to a common pattern: use learning to propose promising moves, and use search/logic to compose, check, and refine them.
+That division of labor (neural intuition plus symbolic rigor) is increasingly the template for systems that need both creativity and reliability.

 So, as we stand on the cusp of a future where synthesis looks as though it will make a resurgence in some incarnation, I thought it apt to write a series of practical blog posts on what it is.